-Assessment and Reserve Funding Disclosure Summary For the Fiscal Year Ending (1) The regular assessment per ownership interest is \$ per Note: If assessment vary by the size or type of ownership interest, the assessment applicable to this ownership nterest may be found on page of the attached summary.

-(2) Additional regular or special assessments that have already been scheduled to be imposed or charged, regardless of the purpose, if they have been approved by the board and/ or members: Amount per ownership interest per Date assessment will be due: month or year (If assessments are Purpose of the assessment: variable, see note immediately below): Total: Note: If assessments vary by the size or type of ownership interest, the assessment applicable to this ownership interest may be found on page of the attached report.
+Assessment and Reserve Funding Disclosure Summary For the Fiscal Year Ending The regular assessment per ownership interest is \$per Note: If assessments vary by the size or type of ownership interest, the assessment applicable to this ownership interest may be found on page of the attached summary.
+Additional regular or special assessments that have already been scheduled to be imposed or charged, regardless of the purpose, if they have been approved by the board and/or members: Date assessment will be due: Amount per owne month or year (If variable, see note in assessments are Purpose of the assessment: Total: this ownership interest may be found on page of the attached report.
 (3) Based upon the most recent reserve study and other information available to the board of directors, will currently projected reserve account balances be sufficient at the end of each year to meet the association's obligation for repair and/or replacement of major components during the next 30 years?
-(4) If the answer to (3) is no, what additional assessments or other contributions to reserves would be necessary to ensure that sufficient reserve funds will be available each year during the next 30 years that have not yet been approved by the board or the members?
-Approximate date assessment Amount per ownership interest will be due: per month or year: Total: (5) All major components are included in the reserve study and are included in its calculations.
-(6) Based on the method of calculation in paragraph (4) of subdivision (b) of Section 5570, the estimated amount required in the reserve fund at the end of the current fiscal year is \$, based in whole or in part on the last reserve study or update prepared by as of (month), (year).
-The projected reserve fund cash balance at the end of the current fiscal year is \$, resulting in reserves being percent funded at this date.
+Yes No (4) If the answer to (3) is no, what additional assessments or other contributions to reserves would be necessary to ensure that sufficient reserve funds will be available each year during the next 30 years that have not yet been approved by the board or the members?
+Approximate date assessment will be due: per ownership interest r month or year: Total: calculations.
+(6) Based on the method the estimated amount required based in whole or in part on the state of the state o od of calculation in pred in the reserve fu in the reserve s paragraph (4) of su nd at the end of the y or update prepare tudy and are included in its abdivision (b) of Section 5570, he current fiscal year is \$, ed by as of (month), the current fiscal year is \$,

 If an alternate, but generally accepted, method of calculation is also used, the required reserve amount is \$.
-(See attached explanation) (7) Based on the method of calculation in paragraph (4) of subdivision (b) of Section 5570 of the Civil Code, the estimated amount required in the reserve fund at the end of each of the next five budget years is \$, and the projected reserve fund cash balance in each of those years, taking into account only assessments already approved and other known revenues, is \$, leaving the reserve at percent funded.
-If the reserve funding plan approved by the association is implemented, the projected reserve fund cash balance in each of those years will be \$, leaving the reserve at percent funded.
+(See attached explanation)

+(7) Based on the method of calculation in paragraph (4) of subdivision (b) of Section 5570 of the Civil Code, the estimated amount required in the reserve fund at the end of each of the next five budget years is \$, and the projected reserve fund cash balance in each of those years, taking into account only assessments already approved and other known revenues, is \$, leaving the reserve at percent funded.
+If the reserve funding plan approved by the association is implemented, the projected reserve fund cash balance in each of those years

 Note: The financial representations set forth in this summary are based on the best estimates of the preparer at that time.
 The estimates are subject to change.
 At the time this summary was prepared, the assumed long-term before-tax interest rate earned on reserve funds was percent per year, and the assumed long-term inflation rate to be applied to major component repair and replacement costs was percent per year.